The-Nazara-Project/Nazara/docs/src/design/002-code_style.md

 ~~~

 Instead of panicking, we write custom error types to wrap errors of certain functions and include a well formatted error message alongside the error.
-For an exampel on how that looks, please check and of the `error.rs` files found in any of Nazara's packages.
+For an example on how that looks, please check and of the `error.rs` files found in any of Nazara's packages.

 ~~~admonish example collapsible=true title="Example:`src/publisher/error.rs`"
 In this example, you can see how we write our custom error types and are able to wrap errors that we receive from other functions